A topic from the subject of Physical Chemistry in Chemistry.

 1. Place the sand and salt mixture in a beaker.

-2. Add water to the beaker and stir until the mixture is completely dissolved.
+2. Add water to the beaker and stir thoroughly until the salt dissolves.
+The sand will remain undissolved.

-4. Set up a funnel with filter paper over a beaker.
+3. Set up a funnel lined with filter paper over a clean beaker.

-6. The sand will be trapped on the filter paper, while the saltwater will pass through.
+4. Pour the sand and saltwater mixture through the funnel.
+The sand will be trapped by the filter paper, while the saltwater will pass through into the beaker below.

 Observations:

-• The sand will be separated from the salt.
+• The sand is separated from the salt by filtration.

 Conclusion: